core-wg/resource-directory/draft-ietf-core-resource-directory.md

   : Domain (optional).
 The domain to which this group belongs.
 The maximum
     length of this parameter is 63 bytes.
 Optional.
 When this parameter is elided, the RD MAY associate the endpoint with a configured default domain.
-The domain value is needed to export the endpoint to DNS-SD (see
-    {{dns-sd}})

   con :=
   : Context (optional).
-This parameter is used to set the IP multicast
+This parameter sets the scheme, address and port at
-    address at which this server is available in the form scheme://multicast-address:port.
-Optional.
-In the absence of this parameter no multicast address is configured.
-This parameter is compulsory when the directory is filled by a commissioning tool.
+    which this server is available in the form scheme://host:port/path.
+In the absence of this parameter the scheme of the protocol, source address and source port of the register request are assumed.
+This parameter is mandatory when the directory is filled by a third party such as an commissioning tool.
+When con is used, scheme and host are mandatory and port and path parameters are optional.

 Content-Format:
 : application/link-format